cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 `timestamp`: _int_ - Unix style Epoch timestamp in nanoseconds (time since 00:00:00 UTC Jan 1, 1970).

-`snapshot`: _protobuf class instance_ - Snaphot Observation (as opposed to a delta observation) received from the environment.
-The class of the snapshot observation is defined as observation space for the actor class.
+`observation`: _protobuf class instance_ - Observation received from the environment.
+The class of the observation is defined as observation space for the actor class.
 This is specified in section `actor_classes:observation:space` in `cogment.yaml` for the appropriate/receiving actor class.

+`snapshot`: **DEPRECATED**

 ## class RecvAction